-This is the first in our "how to build a home recording studio" series, designed to walk you through how to build a computer-based home studio.
+This is the first in our "how to set up a home recording studio" series, designed to walk you through how to build a computer-based audio recording studio.
 You'll also learn how you can get the best possible audio for the lowest possible cost.

 What do you think you'd have to do to record professional sounding audio for music, voiceovers, etc?
 Do you think you need expensive microphones, interfaces and other gear?
 Most people do.

 Maybe you think you have to go into a commercial studio and pay their expensive rates?
 Well, you're not alone.
 Most people do.

 Here is the truth.
 With some basic knowledge (and not even "hard" knowledge) you can get professional sounding audio with gear less than $100.
 That is assuming you already have a computer - a normal, every-day computer.

 Before we talk about gear and how to set things up, I want to let you in a bit of a secret.
 Good audio is NOT guaranteed just because you bought a Neumann microphone (Amazon/ B&H) and the industry standard Pro Tools (Amazon/B&H) recording software.

 Regardless of your set-up, if you know what you're doing, you can produce decent audio from the cheapest recording gear.
 But LACK of knowledge causes lots of folks to make crappy recordings even with expensive gear.